Luc-Peter Crombé

 Luc-Peter Crombé (14 January 1920 – 17 May 2005) was a Belgian, Flemish painter.

 Luc-Peter Crombé was painter of landscapes, portraits, figures and religious subjects.
 He was part of the so-called 4th School of Latem of Flemish art and was known for his use of the tempera technique, his religious art but also for the wide variety of styles that he helped develop and explore.

 Early life

 Luc-Peter Crombé was born in Opwijk, a small Flemish city northwest of Brussels.
-He studied at the Royal Academy of Fine Arts and the Sint-Lucas Academie in Ghent, as well as at the Royal Academy of Fine Arts (Antwerp).
+He studied at the Royal Academy of Fine Arts of Ghent and the Sint-Lucas Academie in Ghent, as well as at the Royal Academy of Fine Arts in Antwerp.
 He was a student of Jos Verdegem and Constant Permeke.
 Crombé studied art history in the École du Louvre in Paris and also spent time in the mid 1940s at the influential Académie de la Grande Chaumière where he learned how to draw the female body.